hyperspy/hyperspy/docs/user_guide/io.rst

     s = load('lena.jpg')

-If the loading was successful, the variable :guilabel:`s` contains a generic :py:class:`~.signal.Signal, a :py:class:`~.signals.spectrum.Spectrum or a :py:class:`~.signals.image.Image.
+If the loading was successful, the variable :guilabel:`s` contains a generic :py:class:`~.signal.Signal`, a :py:class:`~.signals.spectrum.Spectrum` or a :py:class:`~.signals.image.Image`.
 In any case, the data is stored in a numpy array in the :py:attr:`~.signal.Signal.data` attribute, but you will not normally need to access it there.

 Hyperspy will try to guess the most convenient object for the corresponding file.
 However, you can force it to read the data as a particular data type by providing the ``signal`` keyword that has to be one of: ``spectrum``, ``image`` or ``EELS``, e.g.:

 .. code-block:: python